Fitness to Drive - Physical and Medical Considerations - Promoting Safety - Conversations with Older Drivers - Transportation Alternatives

 - Discuss how maintaining strength and flexibility can help them continue driving safely.

-For your reference, The Hartford Center for Mature Market Excellence together with the MIT AgeLab have created a video and accompanying guide that walks seniors through exercises and stretches for maintaining the strength and flexibility needed for driving.
+For your reference, The Hartford Center for Mature Market Excellence together with the MIT AgeLab have created a series of videos and accompanying guide that walks seniors through exercises and stretches for maintaining the strength and flexibility needed for driving.

 Medications have profound effects on our bodies, both positive and negative.
 Individuals of all ages should consider how the medications they take, including over the counter medications and supplements, might impact their driving.
 As individuals age, there is often a rise in the number of medications they take.
 This increases the likelihood of a side effect or interaction that could negatively affect their ability to drive safely.
 These side effects are often more pronounced when mixed with alcohol, even in small amounts.